-This post takes a look at some browser security settings that will help you best secure your Internet Explorer, Edge, Firefox, Chrome, Opera web browsers on Windows 10/8/7, to protect yourself against online security threads like Drive by Downloads, Badware, Malvertising, Phishing, Browser Hijacking and offer you a safe online browsing experience, and prevent online identity theft.
+This post takes a look at some browser security settings that will help you best secure your Edge, Firefox, Chrome, Opera web browsers on Windows 11/10, to protect yourself against online security threads like Drive-by Downloads, Badware, Malvertising, Phishing, Browser Hijacking and offer you a safe online browsing experience, and prevent online identity theft.

 1] A browser must always be updated

 Yes, users need to keep their web browsers updated to the latest version.
 Updates fix many safety issues, and web browsers can have a lot.
-Bear in mind that web browsers such as Internet Explorer, Chrome, Firefox, Edge, Opera rely on several technologies to bring you the best of the web, so there is bound to be a few issues here and there.
+Bear in mind that web browsers such as Chrome, Firefox, Edge, etc. rely on several technologies to bring you the best of the web, so there are bound to be a few issues here and there.

 2] Download and use a 64-bit web browser

 To do this, you must first have a 64-bit version of Windows installed on your computer.
 You see, 64-bit programs have greater protection against attacks.
 All browsers now have a 64-bit option, so if you have the correct operating system, you should go for it right now.

 All-in-all, there are even more ways to secure your web browser.
 You can stop yourself from visiting certain websites or disabling Flash entirely, but you’re not going to do that, are you?
 Well, just follow our suggestions above for better enjoyment of the web.

 There are some plugins that are no longer needed by users on the web.
 One such plugin is Microsoft Silverlight; the company’s once-touted competitor to Flash.
 It never took off, and the fact that users can stream Netflix videos without having to install Silverlight is a clear sign.
 Furthermore, we have to mention Java.
 It is used by fewer websites these days, so we recommend you consider uninstalling it.